Log in

 NEUTRAL

-• BOMA Indianapolis takes a neutral position on any legislation that does not directly or indirectly affect commercial real estate.
+• BOMA Indiana takes a neutral position on any legislation that does not directly or indirectly affect commercial real estate.

 POLITICAL ACTION COMMITTEE (PAC) DONATIONS